 How is everyone enjoying Spring break?
 We have had beautiful days here.
-We have gone to park and the kids have played outdoors a lot more.
-Unfortunately, we couldn’t go away, but we have done our best so the kids to enjoy these days.
+We have gone to the park and the kids have played outdoors a lot more.
+Unfortunately, we couldn’t go away, but we have done our best so the kids enjoy these days.

 Talking of vacations!
 We booked our summer vacation already.
 I’m so excited.
 I can’t wait to enjoy a few days at the best Kenny Chesney style: No shoes No shirt No problem!! ♪♪♪♪ hahaha.